WFP-Doobelepers/wangshengfp.org/content/faq/baizhu.md

 CAdds HP% DMG scaling to his Elemental Burst, which makes its damage more noticeable.
 When his Elemental Skill or his Constellation 2 hits an opponent, a new shield is created when he uses his Elemental Burst, increasing his Dendro application.
 This Constellation adds roughly around six more applications of Dendro into a 20s rotation, making it possible to run Baizhu as your solo Dendro character in certain teams where you normally would not be able to.
 A decent Constellation, but overall underwhelming compared to other limited 5-star C6s.

+*Team Aggravate DPS Increase from C0: 1.26%* |
-*DPS Increase from C5: 33.02%*
+*Team Aggravate DPS Increase from C5: 6.90%*

-*DPS Increase from C0: 169.44%*
+*Team Bloom DPS Increase from C0: 6.02%* |
+*Team Bloom DPS Increase from C5: 0.31%*

-*Total Team Healing Increase from C5: 22.9%* *Single-Target Healing Increase from C5: 58.2%*
+*Total Team Healing Increase from C0: 109.8%* |

-*Total Team Healing Increase from C0: 109.8%* *Single-Target Healing Increase from C0: 114.1%*
+*Total Team Healing Increase from C4: 22.9%*

+*Single Target Increase from C0: 114    .1%* |
+*Single Target Increase from C5:5 8.2%*

 *Rating: 3/5*